-The third floor garret accommodates the owners' home-based business.
+The third floor garret includes a guest suite once occupied by Mrs. Dudley's mother as well as the present owners' art studio and offices.
 Its most interesting feature is a secret room approximately three feet by ten feet in dimension.
 The curious must crawl to enter, as the room is hidden behind the elaborate fire back of a non-working fireplace.
 Theories abound as to its cause or use - from hiding the family silver to hiding Mr. Dudley's liquor during prohibition.